khanhduytran0/LiveContainer/README.md

 - arm64e executable is untested.
 It is recommended to use arm64 binary.
 - Only one guest app can run at a time.
 This is much more like 3 apps limit where you have to disable an app to run another (switching between app in LiveContainer is instant).
 - Remote push notification might not work. ~~If you have a paid developer account then you don't even have to use LiveContainer~~
-- Querying URL schemes might not work(?)
+- Querying custom URL schemes might not work(?)

 ## TODO
-- Isolating `NSFileManager.defaultManager` and `NSUserDefaults.userDefaults`
 - Auto lock orientation
 - Simulate App Group(?)
 - More(?)